mgutz/mapper/README.md

 Fast MySQL ORM on top of the awesome `mysql-libmysqlclient` driver.

-The goal is to have a blazing fast ORM like [dapper-dot-net](http://code.google.com/p/dapper-dot-net/) for node.
-Mapper is faster than JAVA ORMs like JDBI (dropwizard).
-Much faster than any SQL-based ORM for node.
+The goal is to have a speedy ORM for node like that used by StackOverflow, [dapper-dot-net](http://code.google.com/p/dapper-dot-net/) .
+My internal benchmarks show Mapper is faster than JAVA ORMs like JDBI (dropwizard) and faster than other SQL-based ORMs for node.
 No bloat.

 Based off original code by [didit-tech](https://github.com/didit-tech/FastLegS).